jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 Writing Efficiently
 -------------------

-Here follow a few strategies for producting XML doc comments efficiently.
+Here are a few tips for producting `XML` doc comments efficiently.

 ### Copy from the README

 If you already have a README.md with descriptions of what your code does, you could cut it up into little pieces: one per code element and add them as docs only members.
 Apply them to multiple members.
-That way you get a head-start at making your code comments more complete.
+That way you get a head-start at making your code comments complete.

-You can copy key parts of your README directly into your doc comments, or use a generalized comment for several elements when they share a description.
-This keeps documentation efficient.

 ### One Generalized Comment

 You can choose to make one generalized description of multiple code elements and put all in one docs-only member.
 You can use `<inheritdoc>` to apply those to multiple code elements at once.
-Sometimes this means efficiency for the author, but it can also help the reader, when a few elements are so related and a shared comment provides a little "how to" at hand where needed.
+Sometimes this means efficiency for you, the author, but it can also help the reader, when a few elements are so related, a shared description provides a little "how to" at hand where needed.

 ### Ditch the Params

-Te main description is more important than the parameters, so you could get away with not adding documentation to the separate parameters at all and save yourself a lot of time.
+The main description is more important than the parameters, so you could get away with not adding documentation to the separate parameters at all, and save yourself a bit of time.

 Comments like `<param name="text">This is the text.</param>` are usually not very useful anyway.

 I often choose to stick with a good `<summary>` and be done with it.
-Only if there's something very specific to say, I might ad a `<param>` tag but this is rare in my code.
+Only if there's something very specific to say, I might ad a `<param>` tag, but this is rare in my code.

 Decide for yourself:
 Do you want detailed `<param>` tags for everything, or just the essentials?
 Sometimes, focusing on the main description is more practical.

 ### To `cref` or not to `cref`

+`[ TODO: Needs an example ]`

 Linking from one `<summary>` to other code elements (using `<see>` elements) might provide a rich navigation.
-But you can *choose* whether to make everything a link or not, and save some time writing.
+But you can __choose__ to make everything a link or not, and save some time writing.
 The main text of the `<summary>` might be more important.
 It's a choice.
 It's up to you.
 Efficiency, quality, take your pick.

 ### Remarks Are Awesome

 You can add an extra layer of `docs` inheritance, by leveraging tags other than `<summary>`.

-Here's an example where one member has a `<summary>` and the other member adds a `<remarks>` tag to it:
+Here's an example where one member has a `<summary>` and the other member adds a `<remarks>` tag:

+`[ TODO: Single screen shot may be better.
+Pop-up currently feels detached. ]`

 ```cs
 /// <summary>